-A parent/legal guardian may submit a written appeal to the school's Attendance Committee stating the extenuating circumstances causing absence in excess of 10%.
-The Attendance Committee may accept or reject the request.
-If the Committee accepts the appeal, it may:
+A parent/legal guardian may submit a written appeal, including any information about the absences, to the school's Attendance Committee.
+The Committee will review the information regarding the extenuating circumstances causing excess absence.
+The

+Attendance Committee may accept or reject the request.
+All absences whether excused or unexcused, must be considered in determining whether a student has attended the required percentage of days.